porsche-design-system/porsche-design-system/packages/ui-kit-js/src/components/form/radio-button/radio-button.design.md

 ### Disabled State

 All Radio Buttons are provided in disabled state.
 However, disabled states should be avoided whenever possible, as they always tend to disrupt the user and break the user flow.

 ---

-# Labels

-- Use sentence-style capitalization
-- Write the label so that it describes the selected state of the Radio Button.
-- For a group of Radio Buttons, use parallel phrasing and try to keep the length about the same for all labels.
-- Describe just the option with the label.
-- Keep labels brief so it's easy to refer to them in messages and documentation.

----